jiaowoshabi/Arch_Linux/Arch_linux_installation_notes.md

 I mainly followed the offical guideline with only few tweaks different.

-1. Verify the boot mode -- align with the guideline
+1. Verify the boot mode -- refer to the guideline
-2. Connect to internet -- align with the guideline
+2. Connect to internet -- refer to the guideline
-3. Update the system clock -- aligh with the guideline
+3. Update the system clock -- refer to the guideline
 4. Partition the disk
 	- Used fdisk instead of gdisk
 		>/dev/sda1   linux filesystem    `use 'a' command to flag it as bootable`